Quadriceps: A Runner’s Ultimate Strength

 One particular physical examination is very effective at diagnosing and evaluating the severity of compartment syndrome.
 By inserting a probe in and around the muscle compartment, pressure can be measured as well as pain experienced by the patient.
 If excesses of either pain or pressure are observed, the most likely culprit is compartment syndrome; however, more thorough diagnostics may still be performed through the use of imaging scans.

-The doctors will most likely perform an X-ray to determine if the pain that an individual feels in the quadricep is not because of a broken femur or a fractured femur.
+The doctors will most likely perform an X-ray to determine if the pain that an individual feels in the quadriceps is not because of a broken femur or a fractured femur.
 Often times, fractured or broken bones can cut many of the muscles in the legs because of their sharpness.
 To determine if this is the cause of your symptoms, a doctor can take radiographs, a term for radioactive pictures, of your affected leg.
 These pictures will capture the detail of what is under your skin and tissue, allowing your doctor to observe what condition your bones are in.
 This can rule out stress fractures and bony avulsions as false positives.

 Unlike an x-ray, a CT Scan has the ability to determine if the pain that a person is feeling is caused by a broken femur or a torn muscle.
 CT Scans are much more informative than standard radiographs when diagnosing the cause and condition of an injury.
-This is because the computerized topography scans taken by a CT scan machine can capture multiple angles, and can be used to observe the state of tissue as well as bone.
+This is because the computerized tomography scans taken by a CT scan machine can capture multiple angles, and can be used to observe the state of tissue as well as bone.
 CT scans may be performed after an x-ray scan or in lieu of an x-ray scan, as they can rule out even more false positives such as arthritis.

 MRI’s are the most sophisticated of the three scans mentioned.
 As opposed to the former two methods, which use radiation to capture images of the body, The Magnetic Resonance Imaging scanner uses magnets to capture a significant amount of detail from the targeted limb.
 A much more precise diagnosis of the cause of injury can be determined in this way since the full 360-degree scan of the targeted body part can analyze muscle, tissue, and bone discrepancies.
 MRI scanning can help your doctor discover if the pain you are experiencing is because of a broken or fractured bone, or if the pain you feel is from a pulled muscle.

 Ultrasound technology may be used to determine if the pain the individual is feeling is caused by a rupture.
-This type of scan is commonly used on pregnant women in order to monitor their babies because it doesn’t involve exposing the body to dangerous radioactive elements like with X-rays.
+This type of scan is commonly used on pregnant women in order to monitor their babies because it doesn’t involve exposing the body to dangerous radioactive elements like X-rays.
 Instead, this type of scan involves using sound waves to take similar images of the body, which can be used in cases where patients would not be able to have an X-ray or MRI scan.
-Although ultrasound therapy is a common and effective treatment method for some forms of quadricep injury, the type of ultrasound used in performing diagnostic scans is different from the therapeutic kind used for treatment.
+Although ultrasound therapy is a common and effective treatment method for some forms of a quadriceps injury, the type of ultrasound used in performing diagnostic scans is different from the therapeutic kind used for treatment.

 A very effective diagnosis can be made by the bedside in the majority of cases.
 However, sometimes a doctor will recommend using X-ray, CT or MRI scans in order to have a clearer understanding of what is broken or torn.
 For cases where you are unable to have these scans performed, an ultrasound scan may be used instead.